Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 \subsection{A Key Condition for our Central Limit Theorem}

 To study the asymptotic distribution of $T_k$ we will employ a central limit theorem for dependency graphs proved in \cite{janson1988}.
-A key condition in the theorem, which we denote as condition \hyperref[eq:janson]{(1)} in the appendix, plays a central role in our analysis.
-To clarify the exposition to follow, we will state an equivalent but slightly modified condition below.
-For a more complete discussion see the appendix.
+A key condition in the theorem, which we denote as Condition \hyperref[eq:janson]{(2)} in the appendix, plays a central role in our analysis.
+To simplify the exposition of our results, we introduce Condition \ref{cond:JC} below, which is a modified, but equivalent, condition.
+Remark \ref{rem:condequiv} in the appendix establishes the equivalence of these two conditions.

 For each unit $g$, let $M_g$ be the number of dyads containing $g$.
 Recall that $N$ is the total number of \emph{dyads} in the data.
 Define Note that by definition $\mathcal{M}^H \le G - 1$ and that $\frac{\mathcal{M}^LG}{2} \le N \le \frac{\mathcal{M}^HG}{2}$.